Product Q&A: Making Creative Production Workflows 2.5x Faster

 Because we had a detailed plan in place, the execution was actually the easier part.
 We had the system in place to make sure that we were continuously delivering on each subsequent milestone.

 Q: How did you validate your assumptions about the workflow improvements that you identified?

-We have a Studio team who offers managed service to many of our clients, and so most of the validations in the early phase were done by talking to our internal power users.
-Once we had a pretty good idea on what the main focus areas should be, we started talking to users on the client-side for external validations.
+We have a Studio team that offers managed service to many of our clients, and so most of the validations in the early phase were done by talking to our internal power users.
+Once we had a pretty good idea of what the main focus areas should be, we started talking to users on the client-side for external validations.
 We started with mockups that we refined for each iteration.

 Q: How did you measure the success and ultimate impact of the changes that were made?